Frequently Asked Questions

 Who is part of PIANZEA?

-Electoral management bodies from the following countries are part of the PIANZEA network: Australia, Cook Islands, Republic of Kiribati, Republic of Marshall Islands, Federated States of Micronesia, Republic of Nauru, New Zealand, Niue, Republic of Palau, Independent State of Papua New Guinea, Independent State of Samoa, Solomon Islands, Kingdom of Tonga, Tokelau, Tuvalu, Republic of Vanuatu, Democratic Republic of Timor-Leste (associate member).
+Electoral management bodies from the following countries are part of the PIANZEA network: Australia, Cook Islands, Fiji, Republic of Kiribati, Republic of Marshall Islands, Federated States of Micronesia, Republic of Nauru, New Zealand, Niue, Republic of Palau, Independent State of Papua New Guinea, Independent State of Samoa, Solomon Islands, Kingdom of Tonga, Tokelau, Tuvalu, Republic of Vanuatu, Democratic Republic of Timor-Leste (associate member).
 Decisions on membership of the PIANZEA network are taken collectively by the PIANZEA group.

 How is PIANZEA managed and supported?